forewit/canvas-original/README.md

 - skip render loop if nothing is happening

-TODO: need to add setters for Layer.endities and Board.layers
+TODO: revert board.layers and layer.entities to arrays (so they can be rendered in order)